judexzhu/knowledgebase/pdu-apc-AP8653.md

 * Plug desired network cable back into PDU, reset PDU and check settings have been applied correctly
 * Note PDU details / configuration on a generic customer asset sheet

+## Fixing broken hardware

+* Call APC on 0800-279-9254
+* Provide the company name, PDU model and serial number
+* Describe fault and trouble-shooting steps
+* Replacement units take 3-5 days if in stock
+* Faulty units collected after new unit is received